DaveyJH/ci-content/blog/learn-js.md

 ```

-When you run the file, view the built-in console and see the results.
+When you run the file, view the built-in console and see the logged results.

 - First, a string is printed exactly as you typed it between the "" marks.
   > myVariable